-This results in a valuation that deviates from the annual financial statements according to IFRS that have been approved and signed by the Board of Directors on the 6 April 2022.
+This results in a valuation that deviates from the annual financial statements according to IFRS that will be approved and signed by the Board of Directors on the 19 April 2024.

-The differences between the technical provisions according to IFRS and the Best Estimates in the economic balance sheet result from the different perspectives and calculation methods.
-The differences to the calculation in the previous year result in the area of Life risks based on the change in the risk-free interest curve specified by EIOPA and the change in the calculation tool.
+The differences between the technical provisions according to IFRS and the Best Estimates in the economic balance sheet result from different valuation methods.
+The differences to the calculation in the previous year result in the area of Life risks based on the change in the risk-free interest curve specified by EIOPA.
 Due to the high solvency ratio, the use of any LTG transitional measure like volatility and matching adjustments were not considered.